 Q: When will the Dividend be paid?

 A: The Board of Directors approves the payment of the Dividend annually.
-Dividends are issued at end of the year and mailed to stockholders after the 1st of the year.
-If a new Owner purchased shares in Q2 or Q3, their Dividends are pro-rated for the first year.
+Dividends are issued at the end of the year and mailed to stockholders after the 1st of the year.
 If you select a Wine Credit with 15% more value, you’ll have access to the Wine Credit early in the fall each year.

 Q: I want my shares held in book form in my IRA or brokerage account.
 How do I transfer my paper certificate?